Kshitijknk07/TitanGate/README.md

 The following features are planned for future releases:

-- **⚙️ Load Balancing**: Distributing incoming traffic evenly across multiple backend services to ensure high availability and better resource utilization.
-- **🔗 GraphQL API Gateway: Dynamically convert REST APIs into GraphQL, allowing clients to fetch only the data they need while improving efficiency and flexibility.
+- **GraphQL API Gateway**: Dynamically convert REST APIs into GraphQL, allowing clients to fetch only the data they need while improving efficiency and flexibility.

 ---